Seven Steps on Converting Your Australian Visitor Visa to a Partner Visa

 How Much Money You Need To Prepare

-Roughly you need to prepare the funds for the Partner Visa Application Charge and other fees, with details:
+To convert your Tourist Visa to Partner Visa, you need to prepare the funds for the Partner Visa Application Charge and other fees, with details:

 - Partner Visa application charge (payable to the Department of Affairs): AUD 9,095